It is of no value to live twenty- or thirty-plus years beyond retirement and mostly just exist or worse yet, be waiting to die.

 Very technology-dependent, the Maine Approach uses Skype, video-conferencing, broadband Internet, and WiFi to allow home-bound elders to virtually attend club meetings, interact with family living far away, or consult with healthcare providers.

-Teel has worked out deals with cable Internet providers and other ISP’s for reduced-cost contracts.
+Teel has worked out deals with cable Internet providers and other ISPs for reduced-cost contracts.
 Equipment such as computers, web cams, and other technology are covered by the cost of the package of individualized elder care services.
-Training, based on the elder’s level of technology awareness, is also provided.
+Training, based on the elders level of technology awareness (for example, they may only be happy with using senior citizen friendly cell phones or they might have no technology knowledge at all), is also provided.
 Teel maintains that even given equipment, wiring homes, and other factors, that costs are considerably less than regular at-home care, assisted living, or nursing homes.

 Cradle to grave